 A representative has legal authority to help you manage your affairs and carry out your wishes if you need temporary or ongoing assistance — due to illness, injury or disability.

 The types of Representation Agreements relate to the TWO PATHS for personal planning.
+You can read about the two paths in an introductory fact sheet with examples Let’s Plan.

 - You will make a Representation Agreement Section 9 (RA9) for health and personal care.